DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds: Method

-We use the prime to indicate features in layer $l+1$.
-All other features are from layer $l$. $h_{\mathbf{\Theta}}$ denotes an MLP. $h_{\mathbf{\Theta}}^\mathcal{J}$ denotes an MLP used for vectors, which first concatenates the 90-degree rotated vectors to the input features and then applies a regular MLP.
-This allows the MLP to rotate, scale, and combine vector features and enriches the set of operators.
-For example, the rotated gradient is the co-gradient.
-The vector-MLP can learn to combine information from local neighborhoods (through the gradient and Hodge--Laplacian), as well as information from different channels (through the identity).
-Non-linearities are applied to the vectors' norms, as these are invariant to the choice of basis vectors.
-Other options for vector non-linearities are explored in \cite{weiler2019, dehaan2020gauge}.
+where $\mathbf{W} \in \mathbb{R}^{C^{(l)} \times C^{(l+1)}}$ is a weight matrix and $\sigma$ is a non-linearity applied to vector norms.
+Matrix multiplication with $\mathbf{W}$ linearly combines the vector features but the individual coefficients of a vector are not mixed.
+Before the vector MLP is applied, we concatenate the 90-degree rotated vectors to the input features.
+This allows the MLP to also rotate vector features and enriches the set of operators.
+For example, the 90-degree rotated gradient is the co-gradient.
+The vector MLP can learn to combine information from local neighborhoods (through the gradient and Hodge--Laplacian), as well as information from different channels (through the identity).
+A schematic overview of \autoref{eq:fusingstreams} can be found in \autoref{fig:streams}.

+While \autoref{eq:fusingstreams} formulates DeltaConv in terms of MLPs and feature concatenation, an alternative perspective is to consider the operations in \autoref{eq:fusingstreams} as linearly combining the elementary operators and composing them with non-linearities in-between to form anisotropic geometric operators.